Has the government kept its pledge on National Insurance?

 What progress has been made?

-Labour’s first Budget was set out on 30 October 2024.
-In it, the Chancellor of the Exchequer Rachel Reeves announced an increase to the rate of employers’ NICs alongside a reduction in the threshold at which employers begin paying contributions on employee earnings.
+The increase in the rate of employers’ NICs came into effect on 6 April 2025, alongside a reduction in the threshold at which employers begin paying contributions on employee earnings.

-Some, including the Institute for Fiscal Studies think tank, have claimed that the increase in employers’ NICs represents a breach of Labour’s commitment, as the manifesto didn’t specify that it only applied to employee NICs.
+Some, including the Institute for Fiscal Studies (IFS) think tank, argued that the increase in employers’ NICs represented a breach of Labour’s commitment, as the manifesto didn’t specify that it only applied to employee NICs.

-The Office for Budget Responsibility has forecast that from 2026 onwards approximately 76% of the employers’ NICs increase will be ultimately passed on to employees in the form of lower wages—so while the amount of NICs employees pay has not increased, many will likely still be impacted by changes to employers’ NICs.
-And it’s been pointed out that some workers employed by “umbrella companies” will see the increase in employer NICs taken directly from their earnings.
+In October 2024 the Office for Budget Responsibility (OBR) forecast that from 2026/27 onwards approximately 76% of the employers’ NICs increase will be ultimately passed on to employees in the form of lower wages—so while the amount of NICs taken from employees payslips has not increased, many will likely still be impacted by changes to employers’ NICs.
+In addition, it’s been pointed out that some workers employed by “umbrella companies” will see the increase in employer NICs taken directly from their earnings.

 Did you spot something that needs updating?
 Contact us.